sutlxwhx/highload-lemp/README.md

 chmod +x install.sh
 ./install.sh
 ```
-LEMP will be configured in such a way that it will try to find a folder which is identical to a website name in your /var/www directory.
+LEMP will be configured in such a way that it will try to find a folder which is identical to a website name in your /var/www/ directory.
-For example you created an A-record in your DNS panel where you pointed '@' name of 'test.com' domain to '1.2.3.4' IP adress of your server.
-If you will try to access 'test.com' LEMP will try to use index.php / index.html files to open in your /var/www/test.com directory.
+<br/>For example if you created an A-record in your DNS panel where you pointed '@' name of 'test.com' domain to '1.2.3.4' IP adress of your server and you try to access 'test.com' LEMP will try to serve index.php or index.html from the /var/www/test.com directory as an initial response.

 **MariaDB password** is generated using md5 hash of your server hostname and will be put in your /etc/mysql/my.cnf after [client] directive.